 Featured in this photo is Garrett’s Hawaiian drink of choice: the one and only Aloha Maid.
 These non-carbonated soda juices come in different flavors: pineapple orange, strawberry guava, as well as iced teas.

 Huli Huli chicken

 I know that luau isn’t a specific food item, but I could not create this Hawaiian food bucket list without mentioning the luau food.
-I booked us a table at the Old Lahaina Luau because it was rated the most authentic luau on Maui, but we will remember it forever for the ambiance and the food!
+I booked us a table at the Old Lahaina Luau because it was the most authentic luau on Maui, but we will remember it forever for its ambiance and its food!
 Part of it may be that I had low expectations for the food after reading reviews that said the food was just okay and that it was more about the experience.
 Whoever wrote this review is the kind of person who says the Grand Canyon is just a big hole… I’m a foodie.
 I’ve tried lots of different foods in lots of different places, and the food at the Old Lahaina Luau is not okay; it’s amazing!

 Not only is the luau food delicious, you also get to try over 20 different foods throughout the night, all served in bite-size portions.
 Since the service is all inclusive, you can ask for seconds of anything you want, not that you would have much room for it.
 From the taro hummus, to the honey guava butter on palaoa, and sweet potato mash, our 5-course meal was a dream experience for our taste buds.
 I cannot recommend the Old Lahaina Luau enough!